Skip to main content

 Writing a Greeter Client in C++

-The client we're going to write is simple; it creates a proxy to a greeter server, and invokes the greet operation on it.
+This client creates a proxy to a remote object that implements the Greeter interface and invokes the greet operation on this object.

 Client Implementation